 5. Golf Club In Chikmagalur

 Not many people know that Chikmagalur is an amazing golfing destination.
-Chikmagalur Golf Club has a well-maintained 9-hole golf course and an amazingly impressive clubhouse that is worth visiting.
-The Chikmagalur resort where you will stay, can help you get a guest pass.
+Chikmagalur Golf Club has a well-maintained 9-hole golf course and an amazingly impressive clubhouse worth visiting.
+The Chikmagalur resort, where you will stay, can help you get a guest pass.

 You can also get entry through affiliate clubs like Bangalore Club and Karnataka Golf Club.
 The golf course is open on all days.
 You don’t need to bring your equipment, as they are available for hire at a very nominal price.